Zara Marketing Strategy For Fast Fashion EcommerceUpdated on April 27, 2023 in Marketing by Nishant Shrimali

 Zara has created a stage for itself where “no marketing” has resulted in more sales.
 It is said that Zara only spends 0.3% on marketing, compared to the industry standard of 3.5%.

-Now if that is the case, How did Zara touch the valuation of 18 billion US dollars in 2019?
+Now, if that is the case, How did Zara touch the 18 billion US dollars valuation in 2019?

-I had the same question and wanted to find out the ultimate Zara marketing strategy, the secret sauce for fast fashion eCommerce.
+I had the same question and wanted to discover the ultimate Zara marketing strategy, the secret sauce for fast fashion eCommerce.